 Now we need to finish up the bowl by sanding and then accenting the engraving lines.
 Souffle clay has a nice sueded finish to it.
 It’s not a clay that you want to sand to get a shiny, high gloss finish.
 However, you can get some ‘shiny’ spots on the clay from the form that you use to shape it, especially if you used a light bulb or a glass object.
 We need to get rid of that and any rough edges from the blade.
 Sanding polymer clay is best done with wet/dry sandpaper.
 Sanding blocks and sticks for nails are good to use to clean up edges and when they wear down you can wrap sandpaper around them.
 Fig 17 When you are using wet/dry sandpaper you want it to be nice and flexible to get into grooves and curves. let the sandpaper soak in water for at least 5 minutes.
 Use 400 grit sandpaper to sand off any sharp edges, shiny spots on the inside of the bowl, and any clay crumbs in the engraving lines.
 Fig 18

 Once the bowl is all sanded to your desired finish you may want to accentuate your engraving lines.
-In this example I used an opaque gold alcohol ink by Viva Decor.
+In this example, I used an opaque gold alcohol ink by Viva Decor.
 However, it has been discontinued.
 There are many alternatives out there and you may already have something similar in your stash of supplies.
 I also like Golden’s High Flow Acrylics for antiquing.
-But you can use acrylic paint or other antiquing medium.
+But you can use acrylic paint or another antiquing medium.
 I like to use a very fine line paint brush and/or a very small metal ball stylus to keep as much medium in the lines and not on the surface of the bowl.
 Once you get all the lines accentuated you can go back and clean up any stray spots with a Q-tip dipped in alcohol.
 I like these pointed tip cotton swabs.
 They let you be a little bit more accurate at removing the stray marks.
 Fig 20

 Antiquing Your Bowl Video